Operation Ramp

-ADF personnel were progressively withdrawn from Lebanon commencing on 3 August 2006 with all personnel home by 25 August 2006.
+ADF personnel were progressively withdrawn from Lebanon with all personnel home by 25 August 2006.

 The Australian Federal Police (AFP) deployed both AFP and Victoria Police personnel on secondment to the AFP, who were performing peacekeeping duties in Cyprus.
 They entered Lebanon on ten occasions between 19 and 24 July coordinating the evacuation of the citizens.
 All the police members volunteered and did so whilst 'off duty'.
 Those members received an AFP Commissioner Citation for Hazardous Overseas Service.